basham/swit-workshop-writing/slides.md

 > …is not the problem that we solve as UX writers.
 We communicate.
 We invite action.
 We inspire loyalty.
 Our teams need to know that UX writing can be used to solve problems.
 >
-> — *Strategic Writing for UX* (2019)
+> — *Strategic Writing for UX*

 Notes:
 "We need words is not the problem that we solve as UX writers," according to the book "Strategic Writing for UX."
 "We communicate.
 We invite action.
 We inspire loyalty.
-Our teams need to know that UX writing can be used to solve problems.
+Our teams need to know that UX writing can be used to solve problems."

+## Iterative

+> Writing UX text is iterative, starting with less-than-perfect words, then replacing those words with slightly better words, and repeating until you find the best words.
+>
+> — *Strategic Writing for UX*

+Notes:
+The process for writing can be summarized like this: "Writing UX text is iterative, starting with less-than-perfect words, then replacing those words with slightly better words, and repeating until you find the best words."

-## Words should be…
+## Writing should be…

 1. Useful
 2. Usable
 3. Responsible

 Notes:
-How do we do this?
-The words we use in digital products should be useful, usable, and responsible.
-In this workshop, we will learn through examples and activities how to make our writing useful, usable, and responsible.
+In this workshop, we will learn through examples and activities how to make the writing we use in digital products to be useful, usable, and responsible.

-## Make writing…
+## Make writing useful

 1. Purposeful

+Notes:
+We will make writing useful by making it purposeful.

+## Make writing usable

-2. Legible
+2. Accessible
 3. Navigable
 4. Clear
 5. Concise

+Notes:
+We will make writing usable by making it accessible, navigable, clear, and concise.

+## Make writing responsible

 6. Inclusive
-7. Contextual
+7. Conversational

-8. Human
+Notes:
+We will make writing responsible by making it inclusive and conversational.

+Mindful, trustworthy, careful, responsible